kevindb/jquery-load-json/README.md

 #jQuery loadJSON plugin
 This is a jQuery plugin that enables developers to load JSON data from the server and load JSON object into the DOM.
 No templating language is required - this plugin matches DOM elements in the HTML page with a JSON object using a DOM element properties.

+##Community
+Want to contribute to jQuery loadJSON?
+Awesome!
+See [CONTRIBUTING](CONTRIBUTING.md) for more information.

+###Code of Conduct
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to ensure that this project is a welcoming place for **everyone** to contribute to.
+By participating in this project you agree to abide by its terms.

+##Requirements
+Requires jQuery 1.7+.

 ##Usage
 To use loadJSON plugin two items should be defined:
   * HTML code that will be used as template